Glenn Golaszewski, MD

 Kristie Szarpa, MSN, ANP-BC, ACHPN

-Kristie became director of palliative care for Mountain Valley Hospice & Palliative Care in April 2018.
+Kristie became Director of Palliative Care for Mountain Valley Hospice & Palliative Care in April 2018.
 Palliative & Hospice medicine has been her passion and specialty for most of her career.
 A native of Williamsville, NY, she worked for The Center for Hospice & Palliative Care in Buffalo, NY for many years.
-She then worked for nearly 5 years at Millard Fillmore Suburban Hospital as a palliative medicine specialist in a hospital, also in Buffalo.
-She earned her master’s degree in nursing from Daemen College.
+She then worked for nearly 5 years at Millard Fillmore Suburban Hospital as a palliative medicine specialist with Infinity Medical of WNY PC, also in Buffalo.
+She earned her Master’s of Science Degree in Nursing from Daemen College.
 She is board-certified both as an adult nurse practitioner and in palliative care.

-Kristie and her husband of 25 years, Robert, reside in Pinnacle, NC, where they moved from Buffalo, NY, in January 2018.
+Kristie and her husband Robert reside in Pinnacle, NC, where they moved from East Amherst, NY, in January 2018.
 They are active members of Two Cities Church in Winston Salem, NC.
-They have one daughter who is currently attending college, studying to be a registered nurse.
-They also have a dog named Noel.
+They have one daughter who is a Registered Nurse who has also moved to Pinnacle and works in a local hospital.